Worried About ID Theft When Shopping Online?

 • If you receive an email regarding sales or discounts from a particular retailer, log on directly to the official website for the business.
 Avoid linking to it from an unsolicited email.

-Emails and Attachments
+Emails and attachments

 • Do not send personal information in email or instant messages.
 Emails are out of your control once sent, and can be easily intercepted.